Lone Pine Lake, East Inlet Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+1,494' net elevation gain (+1,915' total roundtrip elevation gain)|

 Lone Pine Lake is located 5.4 miles from East Inlet Trailhead on the west side of Rocky Mountain National Park.
-This diverse trail features abundant wildlife, large meadows and excellent fishing.
-The East Inlet Trail continues on to Lake Verna, Spirit Lake, Fourth Lake, Fifth Lake and Boulder-Grand Pass, which crosses the Continental Divide:
+This diverse trail features large meadows, excellent fishing and active wildlife.
+The East Inlet Trail continues on to Lake Verna, Spirit Lake, Fourth Lake, Fifth Lake and Boulder-Grand Pass, which crosses the Continental Divide to Thunder Lake on the east side of the Park:

 The trail passes spurs for Adams Falls (.27 miles) and levels along the north edge of East Meadow, an open expanse cut by slow moving oxbows on the East Inlet.

 This is a popular destination for anglers, and great place to see moose.
-Enjoy good views and a diverse collection of flowers on this fast-moving stretch.
+Enjoy good views and wildflowers on this fast-moving stretch.

 The trail enters a thinned-out lodgepole forest to Lower East Inlet backcountry campsite (2.35 miles : 8,685’), where grades steepen on rugged terrain up the valley’s north wall.
 It crests at 3.45 miles (9,220’) and drops to the creek, where healthier fir trees appear and soften the aesthetic loss from pervasive beetle kill.